The Philosopher's Stone (album)

-The Philosopher's Stone is a compilation album by Northern Irish singer-songwriter Van Morrison released in 1998 (see 1998 in music).
+The Philosopher's Stone is a compilation album by Northern Irish singer-songwriter Van Morrison released in 1998.

 The songs released on this 2-CD thirty-track album were previously unreleased outtakes from 1969 to 1988.
 The album features twenty-five songs that had never been released, and early alternative renditions of "The Street Only Knew Your Name" from Inarticulate Speech of the Heart, "Wonderful Remark" from The Best of Van Morrison, "Real Real Gone" from Enlightenment, "Joyous Sound" and "Flamingos Fly" from A Period of Transition, and "Bright Side of the Road" from Into the Music.

 Three songs on the album were evidently intended for Morrison's unreleased 1975 album Mechanical Bliss.
 "Twilight Zone", "Foggy Mountain Top" and "Flamingos Fly" were all mixed in 1974 just before Mechanical Bliss was due to come out.

 Original release

 The Philosopher's Stone, Volume One was originally scheduled to be released in July 1996.
 When it was released, some of the tracks had been changed; "When I Deliver", "John Brown's Body" and "I'm Ready" were replaced by "The Street Only Knew Your Name", "Western Plains" and "Joyous Sound".
 "John Brown's Body" and "I'm Ready" were eventually released as B-sides on Morrison's 1999 single "Back on Top".

 Commenting on the previously unreleased songs, Van Morrison remarked:

 "It's hard to work out why you didn't put something out at the time.
 Usually it felt like it didn't fit...When I was with Warner Brothers they were very minimalist."

 The Van Morrison song titled "Philosopher's Stone" does not appear on this album, but is from 1999's Back On Top, released one year after this album.